carrot orange juice

 Important

 The above nutrition facts are for 1 cup of carrot juice.
-It is recommended that you do not consume 1 cup of carrot juice per day.
+I recommend you do not consume 1 cup of carrot juice per day.

-Per heath, you should consume no more than 4 ounces of carrot juice per day.
-That’s why most juicers will mix carrot juice in with other fruits and vegetables.
-This allows you to create a more refreshing beverage.
+Per health, you should consume no more than 4 ounces of carrot juice per day.
+That’s why most juicers mix carrot juice with other fruits and vegetables.
+Mixing carrot juice allows you to create a more refreshing beverage.

 For example, one of my husband’s favorite juicers is orange-carrot-ginger juice.